rdisipio/coachable-course-agent/README.md

 # 🧭 Coachable Course Agent

 An AI-powered, feedback-aware course recommendation system designed for human-AI interaction in HR tech.
-This agent doesn't just rank courses — it walks alongside the user, learning from feedback and helping shape a career path.
+This agent doesn't just rank courses, it walks alongside the user, learning from feedback and helping shape a career path.

 ## ✨ Key Features

 - **Profile Builder Agent**: Extracts skills, goals, and intent from a LinkedIn-style blurb using LLMs and ESCO skill matching.
 - **Course Recommender Agent**: Suggests courses tailored to missing skills, learning preferences, and inferred goals.
-- **Structured Feedback Loop**: Supports "approve", "adjust", "reject", or open-ended suggestions — and updates the profile accordingly.
+- **Structured Feedback Loop**: Supports "approve", "adjust", "reject", or open-ended suggestions, and updates the profile accordingly.
 - **Semantic Skill Matching**: Uses a ChromaDB vector store populated with ESCO skill embeddings for robust skill inference.
 - **Extensible Architecture**: Built with LangChain agents and Groq-hosted LLaMA models.